rkweehinzmann/user-documentation/docs/datasets/index.md

 # Datasets
 SciCat datasets are sets of metadata and can include several files which e.g. comprise a self-contained measurement - which is fully customizeable during ingestion of metadata.
-Users can search, view different formats (e.g. in tree, tables or as JSON) of the dataset and list them.
+Users can search and view different formats (e.g. in tree, tables or as JSON) of the dataset and list them.

-To group and tag datasets is depicted [here](grouping_tagging_ds.md).
-Datasets can also be issued to be **published**: either removing the restricted view or triggering the process of obtaining a DOI for the selected datasets.
+## Features
+* A very handy feature is to group and tag datasets.
+Find [here](grouping_tagging_ds.md) more details how to do it.
+* Datasets can also be selected for several actions.
+One such action is the *publication* of that selection.
 For more details see [publication of SciCat datasets](Publishing.md).
+Generally, actions depend on what is implemented at your site and can cover a wide range from comprising them into a new datacollection of a custom type to using that selection of datasets to run an analysis on them.

 ## How to search for datasets
 You can use several places to query your datasets:

-* on the top the search bar and
+* from the top the search bar and
-* on the left in the filter & conditions column.
-The search is configurable to show only what you would like to see and you can define your own conditions making use of your specific scientific metadata.
+* from the filter & conditions column on the left.
+You can customize your filters and conditions, adjust the filters to those that you find interesting and you can define your own conditions making use of your specific scientific metadata.

 The bar looks like this:
 ![search bar](img/datasets_SearchBar.png)